At least 3 dead and thousands displaced as wildfires rage across southern Europe

 ATHENS, Greece — (AP) — Wildfires intensified across southern Europe on Wednesday after a nightlong battle to protect the perimeter of Greece's third-largest city, with at least three more deaths reported in Spain, Turkey and Albania.

-Outside the Greek port city of Patras, firefighters struggled to protect homes and agricultural facilities as flames tore through olive groves.
+Outside the Greek port city of Patras, firefighters struggled to protect homes and agricultural facilities as flames tore through pine forests and olive groves.
+Tall columns of flames exploded behind apartment blocks on the outskirts of the city, while dozens of vehicles were torched as flames swept through a nearby impound lot.

+“Today is another very difficult day with the level of fire risk remaining very high across many parts of the country,” Fire Service spokesman Vassilis Vathrakoyiannis said.

 As water-dropping planes and helicopters swooped overhead, residents joined the effort, beating back flames with cut branches or dousing them with buckets of water.

-Firefighting resources were stretched thin in many affected countries as they battled multiple outbreaks following weeks of heat waves and temperature spikes across Mediterranean Europe.
+Firefighting resources were stretched thin in many affected countries as they battled multiple outbreaks following weeks of heat waves and temperature spikes across the Mediterranean.
+On the Greek island of Chios, exhausted firefighters slept on the roadside following a night-long shift.

 Aircraft rotated between blazes on the western Greek mainland, the Patras area and the island of Zakynthos.
 Athens also sent assistance to neighboring Albania, joining an international effort to combat dozens of wildfires.
 An 80-year-old man died in one blaze south of the capital, Tirana, officials said Wednesday.